FutureDeveloperZ/FakeWolfkid/README.md

 If you have any issues or bugs [click me](https://github.com/Wolfkid200444/FakeWolfkidBOT/issues) or go to out my [Discord](https://discord.gg/Z42u23M) server!

 ## Credits
-Thanks to @Wolfkid20044 and the contributors for making this bot on how it is now.<br>
+Thanks to @Wolfkid20044 and the [contributors](https://github.com/FutureDeveloperZ/FakeWolfkid/graphs/contributors) for making this bot how it is now.